uzh/z-pool-tool/doc/ARCHITECTURE.md

 This section describes implementation details of parts of the system.

 ### Generating/rendering HTML
-HTML is rendered on the server which is served as static HTML document to the client.
+HTML is rendered on the server which is served as static HTML document to the tenant.

 ### Data binding
 HTTP requests are parsed as either commands or queries.
 Commands and queries are then validated and authorized and passed to the service layer.